intx82/k230-debian/README.md

   * Running Linux on the "big" core.
   * Support for the RISC-V Vector extension for Linux user-space.
   * Full system 512 MiB of RAM available.
-  * Only 16 MiB of storage reserved for boot loader and kernel images.
+  * Only 4 MiB of storage reserved for boot loader.
+  * Kernel image in /boot with U-boot syslinux-style distro boot support.
   * Backported bug fixes for the onboard Ethernet adapter (RealTek 8152).
 * At build time:
   * Support for non-x86-64 (incl. native RISC-V) host.